The Surprising Benefits of Rose Oil: Can it Keep Your Va-Jay-Jay Healthy?

 Rose Oil As A Natural Perfume

 Synthetic fragrances are everywhere.
 They are in the products we pour into the laundry.
 They are in the household cleaners we use.
-They’re even in the shampoo and skincare products we slather onto our bodies every day.
+They’re even in the shampoo and skincare products we slather onto our bodies daily.

-Unfortunately, these synthetic fragrances can also be full of volatile organic compounds, endocrine disruptors, and respiratory irritants.
+Unfortunately, these synthetic fragrances can also contain volatile organic compounds, endocrine disruptors, and respiratory irritants.
 (15)

 Rose oil, on the other hand, is completely natural, and allergic reactions to it are extremely rare.